OSGeo/grass-website/content/download/data.en.md

 <hr>

 ### <a name="GlobalDatasets"></a> Global datasets
-On [Global datasets](https://grasswiki.osgeo.org/wiki/Global_datasets) pages on the GRASS GIS WIKI, the community shares information on open datasets all over the globe and how they are imported into GRASS GIS.
+On the [Global datasets](https://grasswiki.osgeo.org/wiki/Global_datasets) pages of the GRASS GIS WIKI, the community shares information on open datasets all over the globe and how they are imported into GRASS GIS.